menandmice/micetro_docs/guides/implementation/central_mssql.rst

   ``COLLATE SQL_Latin1_General_CP1_CS_AS``

 .. note::
-  For further details take a look at the CreateDatabase.sql script.
+  For further details take a look at the :ref:`createdatabase_sql` script.

 Configuring the connection parameters

 .. warning::
-  If it's a dedicated server please don't forget to `enable the TCP/IP protocol with the SQL Configuration Manager <https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-or-disable-a-server-network-protocol?redirectedfrom=MSDN&view=sql-server-ver15>`_.
+  If you're configuring MS SQL on a dedicated server, make sure to `enable the TCP/IP protocol with the SQL Configuration Manager <https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-or-disable-a-server-network-protocol?redirectedfrom=MSDN&view=sql-server-ver15>`_.

 .. _central-mssql-windows:

 Men&Mice Central running on Windows
 """""""""""""""""""""""""""""""""""

-The preferences.cfg file in the data directory contains (beside the fingerprint of Central, i.e. the "password" XML-tag) four additional XML tags: database, databaseserver, databaseusername and databasepassword
+The ``preferences.cfg`` file in the data directory contains (beside the fingerprint of Central, i.e. the "password" XML-tag) four additional XML tags: ``database``, ``databaseserver``, ``databaseusername`` and ``databasepassword``.

-The preferences.cfg file for normal user/password authentication should look like:
+The ``preferences.cfg`` file for normal user/password authentication should look like:

 .. code-block::
   :linenos: